Skip to Main Content

 The DOJ or FBI may need to manually process the fingerprint impressions.
 This process may delay the reporting of results.

-If CDI does not have your fingerprint results, you must use DOJ online Applicant Background Check Status to check the status of your fingerprint results.
+If the California Department of Insurance (CDI) does not have your fingerprint results, you must check the status through the Applicant Background Check Status tool.

 Application Requirements